KaDarius/CourseMaterial-1/sql/system.markdown

 ## SQL Material

-Now that you're all setup, let's dive into our [SQL Introduction](introduction.markdown).
+Now that you're all setup, let's dive into our [SQL Statements](statements.markdown).